JoseRoca/WinFBX/docs/RichEdit/CTextPara2 Class.md

 Sets the first-line indent, the left indent, and the right indent for a paragraph.

 ```
-FUNCTION CTextPara2.SetIndents (BYVAL First AS SINGLE, BYVAL Left AS SINGLE, BYVAL Right AS SINGLE) AS HRESULT
+FUNCTION SetIndents (BYVAL First AS SINGLE, BYVAL Left AS SINGLE, BYVAL Right AS SINGLE) AS HRESULT
    this.SetResult(m_pTextPara2->lpvtbl->SetIndents(m_pTextPara2, First, Left, Right))
    RETURN m_Result
 END FUNCTION